Publishing Staff and their Interests

 Helena Markou

-Helena is the Subject Coordinator for the distance learning MA Publishing Studies (VA68) at Oxford Brookes University and is responsible for pastoral care of students alongside the teaching and development of the programme.
-She has been involved in the development and teaching of the distance learning degree programme since it was launched.
-The post is part-time and carried out remotely from her home in Scotland.
+Helena is the Subject Coordinator for the distance learning MA Publishing Studies (VA68) at Oxford Brookes University, working part-time and remotely from her home in Scotland.

 Helena's professional career spans publishing, bookselling, and digital consultancy.
 As Publishing Innovation Manager at Blackwell she completed a Knowledge Transfer Partnership developing and launching the UK's first custom textbook service to incorporate chapters from multiple copyright holders.
 Prior to this she worked in International Sales at Taylor & Francis and was Head of New Business at Perini Networks.